ermurray/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This was part of the Week three course work for Lighthouse Labs web dev bootcamp. www.lighthouselabs.ca

-## Final Product
+## What it looks like

 !["screenshot description"](#)
 !["screenshot description"](#)